DariusDahl/Game-Development-Project-Sync/README.md

 ## 🎮 Projects Included
 - **ApplePicker** – A simple game focused on object collection mechanics.
 - **HelloWorld** – A basic Unity project for learning foundational game development concepts.
-- **Unity Layout Project** – A project designed to experiment with Unity’s UI and layout system.

 ## 🚀 Getting Started
 ### 🔹 Clone the Repository